okamigarden/kamidots/README.md

 ## 🚀 Installation Script

-A script WILL be available to automate the installation process.
+An experimental script is available to automate the installation process.
 It ensures that all the necessary dependencies are installed and it applies all configurations seamlessly.

 Installation Command
 ```